Community health needs assessment

 Asante participated in the development of a regional CHA and is using those results along with our 2016 Asante CHNA to establish priority health care needs for our three hospitals’ 2019 CHNAs.

 The Community Health Needs Assessments for each Asante hospital was adopted by the Asante Board of Directors on May 6, 2019:

 Results of the 2019 assessment are used by Asante to develop implementation strategies — or Community Health Improvement Plans — for each hospital to address prioritized health needs.
 The CHIPs were approved by the Asante Board of Directors on Aug.
 5, 2019.

-In fall 2016, Asante partnered with Professional Research Consultants, Inc., to complete 600 telephone surveys of community members in Jackson and Josephine counties, as well as an additional 136 email surveys of public and social health professionals, medical providers, civic and community leaders, education and law enforcement officials, and others.
-In a separate focus group, 29 community leaders from both counties discussed their perceptions of the top health concerns in their communities.
+To determine the top health concerns in Jackson and Josephine counties, Asante partnered with Professional Research Consultants, Inc., to complete 600 telephone surveys, 136 email surveys of public and social health professionals, medical providers, civic and community leaders, education and law enforcement officials and held a focus group with 29 community leaders.